amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 abstract factory pattern defines an interface with multiple factory methods for creating families of dependent or related objects, letting its implementations
 - decide which subtype of each object is created
 - encapsulate each family of objects
+## Singleton
+singleton pattern ensures that a class has only one instance & provides a global point of access to it.